VermilionRose/glg-overlay/README.md

 Within the NodeCG directory, this package goes within the "bundles" directory

 **Bundle Layout** <br>
-*Ignore any non-directory file within the bundle when making edits*

 - the "dashboard" directory contains the Controller files, layout, design, and backend used in the localhost browser
 - the "extension" directory contains the index.js file containing all the backend const and Replicants used in the package